SKDDJ/SKDDJ/README.md

-# Hi, there， I'm Shiym :hand:
+# Hi there, I'm Shiym! :wave:

-> This is my page.
+> Welcome to my page.

-However, I have not decided what to display on my page yet.
+However, I haven't made a decision yet on what to showcase here.
-Maybe it will stay blank until I remember and have enough energy to deal with it.
+It might remain empty until I recall and gather enough energy to work on it.

-I work hard to take my course notes with MarkDown and may share them someday.

-In addition, I use Hexo to set my own blog here: shiym.top
+I'm diligently taking course notes using Markdown, and I may share them in the future.
+(By the way, my blog is hosted both on my server in CN and GitHub Pages, accessible at http://shiym.top.
+If you access the website through foreign proxies, it can speed up the access.)

-All my notes and experience have been settled on this site.
+This site contains all my notes and experiences.

-Moreover, I am going to put some learning experience about code, study etc on GitHub.
+Furthermore, I plan to share some learning experiences related to coding, studying, and more on GitHub.
-For example, some articles will be like:
+For instance, I'll write articles on topics like:
-backend: Golang, Python...
+- Backend: Golang, Python...
-DevOps: Docker...
+- DevOps: Docker...

-Have a nice day! :smile:
+Wishing you a wonderful day! :smile: